tidev/ti.nfc/android/documentation/index.md

 ## Description

-## Prerequisites and Setup

-Android API level 10
+This module provides access to Near Field Communication (NFC) functionality, allowing applications to read NDEF messages in NFC tags.
+A "tag" may actually be another device that appears as a tag.

 ## Getting Started

 View the [Using Titanium Modules](http://docs.appcelerator.com/titanium/latest/#!/guide/Using_Titanium_Modules) document for instructions on getting started with using this module in your application.

 ## Accessing the Module